DerkJanSpeelman/ts-lit-translate/README.md

 ## 2. Setting up lit-translate in TypeScript

 Registering the translate config differs from the original documentation.
 Either way, the best place to configure lit-translate is in your main component. `App.ts` in my case.
-Place is in lit-elements' [`connectedCallback`](https://lit-element.polymer-project.org/guide/events) lifecycle callback.
+Place this in lit-elements' [`connectedCallback`](https://lit-element.polymer-project.org/guide/events) lifecycle callback.

 ```ts
 // App.ts